VzxPLnHqr/sig-pow/README.md

 3. If Alice refuses to sign a spending transaction, she is no longer maximizing her revenue.
-4. For Alice to justify such censoring on economic grounds it means that she thinks Bob's prospective spending transaction will be the one which "wins" the lottery.
+4. For Alice to justify such censoring on economic grounds it means that she thinks Bob's prospective spending transaction will be the one which "wins" the lottery, thereby preventing Alice from selling more tickets in the meantime.
-5. But she cannot know this in advance (due to the provably-fair nature of the work-lock), so she is better off trying to sell as many tickets as possible.
+5. But she cannot know this in advance (due to the provably-fair nature of the work-lock), so she is better off trying to sell as many tickets as possible, including selling a ticket to Bob.

 Now, determining how much to charge for the tickets is an entirely different question.
 Participants may not appreciate paying different amounts for their tickets.
 Yet, what if Alice